 You can configure it in a way that is helpful to you, removing and adding dimensions and metrics quickly and easily.
 Once you’ve discovered data sets that are important or could have a potential impact on your business, you can export them to use in other tools.

-One of the most exciting new features in GA4 is called “enhanced measurement,” which automatically tracks file downloads, outbound clicks, video interactions, site search, and scroll events via the base GA4 tag.
+One of the most exciting new features in GA4 is called “enhanced measurement,” which automatically tracks file downloads, outbound clicks, video interactions for YouTube videos, site search, and 90% scroll events via the base GA4 tag.